LAST UPDATED: 7/29/23 – National Parks to Visit in the Wintertime

 The world’s first national park is also one of America’s most popular national parks.
 Ever since it was established as a national park back in 1872, people have been flocking to Yellowstone National Park in Wyoming to check out the park’s geothermal features and other amazing landscapes.
 Each year, Yellowstone National Park is among the most visited national parks in the United States for this reason.
 However, as popular as the park is during the summertime, the park is just as fantastic during the winter.

-If you can brave the cold temperatures, and man does it get cold at Yellowstone in the winter (so make sure you are prepared), then there are a ton of exciting things to do in the park during the wintertime.
+If you can brave the cold temperatures and man, does it get cold at Yellowstone in the winter, then there are a ton of exciting things to do in the park during the wintertime.
 One of the most popular winter activities is to take a snowmobile ride thru the park.
 Yes, you heard me right.
 Each winter, Yellowstone National Park opens up many of its trails to snowmobile riders to enjoy as they sight-see around the park.
 Visitors are also able to cross-country ski, snowshoe, and even dog sledding near the park.

 For those of you who are into wildlife, the wintertime is the best time to catch a glimpse of the park’s famous wolf packs.
 If you camp out near the Hayden or Lamar Valleys long enough, you might catch a glimpse of these beautiful and elusive creatures.
 You can also see the North American Bison parading thru the snowy landscape, looking for any grass they can find beneath the deep snow cover.
 Many times, you will even find them huddled near the park’s many geothermal features trying to escape the bitterly cold temperatures of winter.